GKuhlwein/chirpr/README.md

 # Chirpr

-This is the skeleton of a Twitter clone project.
+This is the skeleton of a Twitter clone project!

 ## Install Python 3 and Sqlite3